 Moving to Belgium can be an amazing experience.
 Belgium is rich in history, as evidenced by beautiful buildings and works of art.
 It is also famed for its cuisine, and many expats enjoy sampling the chocolate, waffles, and delicious Moules Frites.
 A perfect accompaniment to these delicacies is Belgium beer, with literally hundreds of different types available throughout Belgium’s major cities.

-The majority of people living in Belgium practice Roman Catholicism (75%) with the remaining 25% being Protestant or following other religions.
+The majority of people living in Belgium practice Roman Catholicism (75%), with the remaining 25% being Protestant or following other religions.

-Although the standard of living in Belgium is very high, this is accompanied with a relatively high cost of living.
-In the 2012 Mercer cost of living Brussels did not feature in the top 50 most expensive cities in the world.
-For expatriates relocating from Europe it may offer a cheaper alternative than their home country and the fact that the currency of Belgium is the Euro entails that expats living in the country can benefit from the strength of the Euro when traveling throughout Europe and abroad.
+Although the standard of living in Belgium is very high, this is accompanied by a relatively high living cost.
+In the 2012 Mercer cost of living, Brussels did not feature in the world’s top 50 most expensive cities.
+For expatriates relocating from Europe, it may offer a cheaper alternative than their home country.
+The fact that Belgium’s currency is the Euro entails that expats living in Belgium can benefit from the strength of the Euro when traveling throughout Europe and abroad.

 Dutch (official) 60%, French (official) 40%, German (official) less than 1%, legally bilingual (Dutch and French).

-People living in Belgium can expect temperate conditions with mild winters and cool summers that are rainy, humid and cloudy.
+People living in Belgium can expect temperate conditions with mild winters and cool summers that are rainy, humid, and cloudy.